whatsinport

 Katakolon-Purgos is 13 km; Purgos-Olympia 17 km

 There are also direct trains from Katakolon to Olympia.
-Provided your cruise itinerary allows sufficient time at Katakolon, the modern train service is probably the best, and most cost-effect way to travel to Olympia. (about 40 minutes)
+Provided your cruise itinerary allows sufficient time at Katakolon, the modern train service is probably the best, and most cost-effect way to travel to Olympia. (about 45 minutes, 10 Euro return)

 The train station is at the end of the shopping area in Katakolo, approximately 200 yards from the port gates.
 If your ship has moored at the longest pier, 15 minutes probably allows sufficient time to walk to and from the station.
-It costs Euro 2.25 return and takes 45 minutes, The Olympic site & Museum is a 5 min walk from the station.
+The Olympic site & Museum is a 5 min walk from the station.

 For train and bus schedules http://www.olympia-greece.org/katakolon-train-bus.html